Virginia Plumbing License: Everything You Need to Know

 A bachelor's degree in an engineering curriculum from an accredited university or college and 1 year of practical plumbing experience; or

 To obtain your master plumber license, you must pass the statutory/regulatory trade portions of the Virginia plumber's examination.
 Other master plumber license requirements include:

 One year of practical plumbing experience as a licensed Virginia journeyman plumber; or

 To become a licensed plumbing contractor, you must possess a valid master plumber license and a Virginia Class A, B or C license.
 Contractors must pass an examination.

 As a journeyman plumber, you can maintain water/sewer lines, install pipes for sprinkler systems, and repair pipe fixtures under the direction of a master plumber.
 As a master plumber, you can repair and install plumbing systems without supervision.
 As a contractor, you can repair gas/water/drainage pipes and repair plumbing fixtures for commercial organizations and residential properties.

-The average salary for Virginia plumbers is $67,316.
+for Virginia plumbers is $67,316.
 Virginia plumbers earn 10 percent more than the national average for plumbers.
 The average length of a plumbing career is 15 years.

 Starting a career as a plumber requires courses and examinations.
 Courses include basic math for plumbing, construction basics, piping materials, and fundamentals of plumbing drawings.